sevvandi/netseer_paper/paper/paper.md

     - A. Different fields that want to model graph growth.
     - Q. )

 `netseer` is an R and Python-based package that uses an adapated form of Flux Balance Analysis to predict graph structures from time-series graphs.
-It is published on both CRAN and PYPI under the `netseer` package [@netseer].
+It is published on both CRAN[@netseerR] and PYPI [@netseerPy] under the `netseer` package.

 As `netseer` is relevant to professions that occupy differing programing language ecosystems, `netseer` has both an R and Python implementation that act in parity.
 The underlying logic of Netseer has a publication [@kandanaarachchi2025predictinggraphstructureadapted:2025].